 3. Buy ONT coin from Binance.

-4. Send your ONT coins to Ledger Nano S and Trezor.
+4. Send your ONT coins to Ledger Nano X and Trezor Model T.

 This is it.
 The process is really simple.